vedem1192/MLTest/README.md

 ML Models experimentation

 # Thanks
-Thanks to Core ML Store for the models
+Thanks to Swift AI for the trained model